China announces $2 billion in coronavirus help at WHO assembly

 The European Union's 27-member bloc and other countries, meanwhile, called for an independent evaluation of WHO's initial response to the coronavirus pandemic “to review experience gained and lessons learned.”

-In a speech to the World Health Assembly, Xi said China had provided all relevant outbreak data to WHO and other countries, including the virus' genetic sequence, “in a most timely fashion."
+In a speech to the World Health Assembly, Xi said China had provided all relevant outbreak data to WHO and other countries, including the virus's genetic sequence, “in a most timely fashion."

 “We have shared control and treatment experience with the world without reservation,” Xi said.
 “We have done everything in our power to support and assist countries in need.”

-The $2 billion over the next two years will support COVID-19 response efforts, particularly in developing countries, Xi said.
+The $2 billion over the next two years will support COVID-19 response efforts, including economic and social development, particularly in developing countries, Xi said.

 The EU resolution proposes that the independent evaluation should be initiated “at the earliest appropriate moment” and should, among other issues, examine “the actions of WHO and their timelines pertaining to the COVID-19 pandemic.”

+Tedros said the pandemic has exposed critical fault lines between countries that could jeopardize stopping the virus.

+“Science has been hailed and scorned, nations have come together as never before and geopolitical divisions have been thrown into sharp relief,” he said.

-WHO announced the coronavirus outbreak to be a global health emergency on Jan.
-30, its highest level of alert.
+Tedros emphasized that WHO declared the coronavirus outbreak to be a global health emergency on Jan.
+30, its highest level of alert, at a time when there were fewer than 100 cases outside of China.
 In the following weeks, WHO warned countries there was a narrowing “window of opportunity” to prevent the virus from spreading globally.

+Tedros added that WHO was committed to “transparency, accountability, and continuous improvement” and welcomed the proposal for an independent evaluation of the global response to COVID-19, including WHO's coordinating role.

+"I will initiate an independent evaluation at the earliest appropriate moment,” he said.

-WHO officials, however, repeatedly described the transmission of the virus as “limited” and said it wasn't as transmissible as flu; experts have since said COVID-19 spreads even faster.
+During the first few months of the outbreak, WHO officials repeatedly described the virus's spread as “limited” and said it wasn't as transmissible as flu; experts have since said COVID-19 spreads even faster.
 It declared the outbreak to be a pandemic on March 11, after the virus had killed thousands globally and sparked large epidemics in South Korea, Italy, Iran and elsewhere.

-Xi said he also supported the idea of a comprehensive review of the global response to COVID-19.
+Xi said he also supports the idea of a comprehensive review of the global response to COVID-19.

-“This work should be based on science and professionalism, led by WHO and conducted in objective and impartial manner,” he said.
+“This work should be based on science and professionalism, led by WHO and conducted in an objective and impartial manner,” he said.

 AP Medical Writer Maria Cheng reported from London.